 In a modern practice, the adoption of specialist cloud-based SMSF software is only one part of the jigsaw in developing a solution that is truly customer-centric.
-After introducing Steph Hinds from Growthwise onto stage as a speaker at last year’s BGL RegTech, I listened with great intent as she spoke to the ‘tech stack’ she uses an accountant in business today.
+After introducing Steph Hinds from Growthwise onto stage as a speaker at last year’s BGL RegTech, I listened with great intent as she spoke to the ‘tech stack’ she uses as an accountant in business today.
 It really struck a chord with me as an early adopter of technology, now being entirely cloud-based within my business since inception over 7 years ago.
-It was this combination of leveraging specialisation, technology and processes that spawned a business model to succeed today.

 Did I get this right from day one?
 Absolutely not!
 In our first three years, we had three different CRMs, much to the disgust of my team.
 But it allowed us to iterate and find something that would allow us to create something consistent with our purpose (which too has evolved) of inspiring best practice amongst SMSF professionals that enables better retirement outcomes for their clients.
 This is why today when I present on trends and challenges in the SMSF industry today, I never talk to “do as I say”, but rather to “do as I do…”

-So, as we contemplate what the future may hold for the SMSF industry (with the Future of SMSF survey launching on 2 July 2018), I thought I’d share with you our ‘tech stack’ that we are use within our business today.
+So, as we contemplate what the future may hold for the SMSF industry, I thought I’d share with you our ‘tech stack’ that we are use within our business today.
 Sure, we’ve got IP within our business that has been customised from the applications we use, but I share this for you to think about just what is possible for you and your business.
-Sure, it’s one thing to have the tools, but it’s what you do with it that counts…

 I’ve included the list below that shows some of the internal and external (client-facing applications) web based applications we use, along with a brief description of their function.
 The focus here is not on the cloud-based SMSF software, but rather than other tools that support us in delivering solutions to our clients: